-On November 26, 1927—ninety-one years ago today—Cowtown’s opulent Worth Theater opened, the second of the theater triplets on 7th Street’s Show Row.
+On November 26, 1927—ninety-two years ago today—Cowtown’s opulent Worth Theater opened, the second of the theater triplets on 7th Street’s Show Row.

 The Worth, part of Adolph Zukor’s Paramount Publix theater chain, seated 2,284, featured a grand Wurlitzer organ, plush carpet, and an Egyptian motif.
 The theater was part of the Worth Hotel, which had opened in September 1927.
 Clip is from the November 27 Star-Telegram.